CodingNomads/mentor-docs/docs/03_mentorship_process.md

 Knowing where your students are currently at, what they have succeeded to do and with what they might be struggling is important so they can feel that we care about their learning process.

 Our platform offers ways to stay up-to-date with your students' progress.
 Here are instructions on how to find your students' progress logs.
-Please **bookmark** these pages for quick access:

 - [How to find your student's progress log](05_tools.md#progress-check-ins-with-the-learning-platform)